mortezamg63/Accessing-and-modifying-different-layers-of-a-pretrained-model-in-pytorch/README.md

 ## Adding new loss function
 To add a new loss function it is necessary to define a class that inherits from torch.nn.Module class.
-After  declaring initializing function, you just need to add forward function in order to compute loss and return it.
-In the following it is shown.
+After  declaring initialization function, you just need to add forward function in order to compute loss and return it.
+In bottom it is shown.
 ```ruby
    class cust_loss(torch.nn.Module):
 	    def __init__(self):